5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 13. If it does: congratulations for hanging in there!
 14. If it doesn't try different nodes and settings.

-## V. Creating a unique ALC Layout-ID for your PC/Laptop
+## VI.
+Creating a unique ALC Layout-ID for your PC/Laptop
 Once you have a fully working PinConfiguration (test all the inputs and outputs), you can create a unique Layout-ID for your type of mainboard or Laptop model.

 1. Visit this [Repo](https://github.com/dreamwhite/ChonkyAppleALC-Build)